 Develop ways to create an inclusive and welcoming environment on campus and in their communities

 Approximately 50 students are chosen to go each year, so students who wish to participate must submit an application.
 There is no cost to the students who are chosen to participate but space is limited.
+The application deadline has past.

 Women in Leadership Conference